FIRST-Tech-Challenge/FtcRobotController/README.md

 ### New features
 * Adds support for calling custom Java classes from Blocks OpModes (fixes [SkyStone issue #161](https://github.com/FIRST-Tech-Challenge/SkyStone/issues/161)).
     * Classes must be in the org.firstinspires.ftc.teamcode package.
+    * To have easy access to the opMode, hardwareMap, telemetry, gamepad1, and gamepad2, classes can extends org.firstinspires.ftc.robotcore.external.BlocksOpModeCompanion.
     * Methods must be public static and have no more than 21 parameters.
+    * Methods must be annotated with org.firstinspires.ftc.robotcore.external.ExportToBlocks.
     * Parameters declared as OpMode, LinearOpMode, Telemetry, and HardwareMap are supported and the argument is provided automatically, regardless of the order of the parameters.
 On the block, the sockets for those parameters are automatically filled in.